MobilityDB/MobilityDB-Leaflet/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of Python 3, Node.JS, and PostgreSQL
-- You have a PostgreSQL database with the [MobilityDB](https://github.com/MobilityDB/MobilityDB) extension installed
+- You have a PostgreSQL database with the PostGIS and [MobilityDB](https://github.com/MobilityDB/MobilityDB) extensions installed

 ## Datasets